zhaochenyang20/markdownlint-savior/README.md

 ## Usage

-1. Prepare Input: Create a Markdown file or copy your Markdown text into a file named `input.md`.
+1. Prepare Input: Markdown text into `main.py`.

 2. Run the Script: Execute the script by running the following command: